-69. Table 7 analyses higher education student FTEs by domicile, mode, level and entrant status and should relate to the higher education course fees and educational contracts data recorded in Table 6.
+69. Table 7 analyses higher education student FTEs by domicile, mode, level and entrant status and in most cases should relate to the higher education course fees and educational contracts data recorded in Table 6.
+Only students registered at the OfS registered provider should be included in Table 7, i.e. students registered at subsidiary companies of the provider should not be included in Table 7; however the fee income associated with these students will be included in Table 6.
 The data being collected will be used to provide context to the financial tables and will not be used for funding purposes.
 The data in this table will not be transferred to HESA.